thepaperpilot/Babble-Buds/README.md

 > This is an **ALPHA** release.
 It is not yet feature complete, and existing features are not thoroughly tested.

-A public, open source version of URealms' Puppet Pals software, written in electron and PIXI.js.
+Babble buds is a free, open source puppet show software.
+It is heavily based on the non-public software called "Puppet Pals", used in URealms Live.
+The software is written in electron and PIXI.js.

-Never heard of puppet pals?
-Well basically, you can create little people called "puppets" with different faces for different emotions, and then use the puppet on a stage where you and other users can each make your puppets move, change emotions, and "babble" at each other.
-The stage has a green screen feature and can be popped out, which gives the users tons of possibilities in terms of using the program for a role playing live stream, faux video chatting with friends, game development, or whatever you want!
+Users can create puppets with different faces for different emotions, and then use the puppet on a stage where you and other users can each make your respective puppets move, change emotions, and "babble" at each other.
+The stage has a green screen feature and can be popped out, which gives the users tons of possibilities in terms of using the program for a role playing live stream, faux video chatting with friends, game development, or whatever ellse you want!

 ## Why not just use Marionette Mates?

-Well, until I port over all the puppets in Marionette Mates, that might be the best choice for you.
-However, already this program has the following advantages:
+You may have heard of a Puppet Pals clone called Marionette Mates.
+It was based off the first version of puppet pals, however, and therefore lacks many features, most noticeably a puppet editor.
+At the moment Marionette Mates has more puppets, but those can be ported over.
+Additionally, I believe my software has the following advantages over Marionette Mates:

 - Native executables for each platform (Win, macOS, and Linux)
 - Better performance